-A community consultation exercise to gather views on the draft Hoyland South masterplan framework was carried out from 3 June 2020 to 15 July 2020.
+A community consultation exercise to gather views on the draft Hoyland South masterplan framework was carried out between Wednesday 3 June to Wednesday 15 July 2020.
+Through questionnaires and community events, people had the opportunity to comment on the draft plan and its main themes.

 Frequently asked questions